Libyan Army (1951–2011): First Libyan Civil War

-In 2011 protests against the rule of Gaddafi started in Libya.
+In February 2011 protests against the rule of Gaddafi started in Libya.
 They were inspired by similar protests in other Arab countries.
 Gaddafi used police and mercenary forces to violently suppress the protest.
 This resulted in an armed uprising in Libya between pro-government and anti-government rebel forces.
 Parts of the army defected to the rebels and weapon depots were plundered by protesters.

 After initial advances by the rebels, the Libyan Army began a counteroffensive and started pushing back the rebel fighters.
 On 17 March 2011, the United Nations Security Council passed United Nations Security Council Resolution 1973, authorizing the use of "all necessary means" to protect civilians in Libya, "excluding a foreign occupation force".
 On Saturday, 19 March 2011, France began enforcement of the resolution by deploying French fighter aircraft over Libyan airspace.